BLOG

 The Mathematics of the Bottleneck

 To understand why this collapse is inevitable, one must examine the mathematics of complexity.
-In the “Zero to One” phase, marketing is usually mono-channel.
-You might be growing entirely on founder networks, or cold outbound, or paid search.
-Managing one channel requires perhaps five significant strategic decisions a week.
+In the “Zero to One”.
+Phase, marketing is usually mono-channel.
+You is growing entirely on founder networks, or cold outbound, or paid search.
+Managing one channel requires often five significant strategic decisions a week.
 A founder can handle this in the margins of their calendar.

 This creates a hidden tax on the organization: Decision Latency.